Kweon Seong-dong: Career

 Although Kweon participated in anti-dictatorship movements in 1980, he chose to prepare for the bar instead of continuing his activism as he did not agree with "radical changes".
 He was qualified for the bar in 1985.

 Shortly after completing national service, he began his prosecutor career at Suwon District Prosecutor's Office in March 1991, where he worked till transferred to Gangneung branch of Chuncheon District Public Prosecutors Office in September 1993.
 He then moved to Seoul, where he worked at Seoul Central District Prosecutors' Office, the Ministry of Justice, Seoul Eastern District Prosecutors' Offices, and the Supreme Prosecutors' Office, between 1994 and 2000, and again between 2003 and 2005.
 His prosecutor career came to the end at Gwangju High Prosecutor's Office in 2006.
 He then briefly worked as a lawyer at Sojong Partners.

 While he was working at the Ministry of Justice in 1999, Kweon made a draft of the National Human Rights Commission Act that was later submitted to the National Assembly.
 The bill was, however, scrapped by the then ruling party, Millennium Democratic Party (MDP), who instead established the National Human Rights Commission based on the demand of left-leaning non-governmental organisations (NGO).
 This made him to join politics.

 Politics

 In the 2008 election, Kweon made an unsuccessful attempt to contest for Gangneung under the Grand National Party (GNP) banner.

 On 8 April 2022, Kweon was elected parliamentary leader of the People Power Party, defeating Cho Hae-jin.

 On 7 May 2025, Kweon went on a hunger strike as part of efforts to pressure the PPP into committing to a common candidate for the 2025 South Korean presidential election.
 This followed inconclusive negotiations between PPP candidate Kim Moon-soo and independent candidate Han Duck-soo.
 On 11 September 2025, the National Assembly approved a motion to arrest Kweon on charges of bribery from the Unification Church.
 On 17 September, the Seoul Central District Court issued an arrest warrant against him.

+In January 2026, Kweon was convicted of taking bribes from the Unification Church.
+The conviction was upheld by the Seoul High Court and the Supreme Court.
+He was given a two-year jail term and ordered to forfeit the sum he received.
+His conviction resulted in his removal from political office.